Texas Non-Hodgkin Lymphoma Lawyer and Glyphosate Exposure Lawsuits by Texas Roundup Cancer Claims Attorney Jason S. Coomer

 Please visit the "About Non-Hodgkin Lymphoma" section of the American Cancer Society website for an overview of non-Hodgkin lymphoma and the latest key statistics in the US.

 Non-Hodgkin lymphomas begin when a type of white blood cell, called a T cell or B cell, becomes abnormal.
 The cell divides again and again, making more and more abnormal cells.
 These abnormal cells can spread to almost any other part of the body.
 Most of the time, doctors don't know why a person gets non-Hodgkin lymphoma.
 You are at increased risk if you have a weakened immune system or have certain types of infections.

 Non-Hodgkin lymphoma can cause many symptoms, such as:

 - Swollen, painless lymph nodes in the neck, armpits or groin;

 - Weakness and tiredness that don't go away; and

 - Pain, swelling or a feeling of fullness in the abdomen.

-Please visit the "Texas Toxic Exposure Lawsuits" webpage by toxic exposure lawyer Jason S. Coomer for more infromation on exposure lawsuits
+Please visit the "Texas Defective Product Lawsuits" webpage by toxic exposure lawyer Jason S. Coomer for more information on defective product lawsuits

-If you have been exposed to Roundup Glyposate products and have Non-Hodgkin Lymphoma or have lost a loved one from cancer related to Non-Hodgkin lymphoma, use our contact form or feel free to contact Texas Roundup product lawsuit lawyer, Jason Coomer, with your name, dates of exposure, location of exposure, and injuries or loss for a free review of your potential claim..
+If you have been exposed to Roundup Glyposate products and have Non-Hodgkin Lymphoma (or other types of cancer such as Multiple Myeloma) or have lost a loved one from cancer related to Non-Hodgkin lymphoma, use our contact form or feel free to contact Texas Roundup product lawsuit lawyer, Jason Coomer, with your name, dates of exposure, location of exposure, and injuries or loss for a free review of your potential claim.